thundercore/developers-portal/docs-en/erc20-smart-contract.md

 id: erc20-smart-contract
 title: Deploy Your Own ERC-20
 ---
 [ERC20](https://theethereum.wiki/w/index.php/ERC20_Token_Standard) tokens are one of the most popular DApps in the blockchain community.
-This tutorial will guide you through deploying an ERC-20 Smart Contract on ThunderCore in 5 simple steps.
+This tutorial will guide you through deploying an ERC-20 smart contract on ThunderCore in 5 simple steps.
 It's super easy and fast!

 The final repo is here https://github.com/LucienLee/thundercore-erc20.